ColtMercer/tech_screening/README.md

   - Determines which prefixes have a parent prefix
   - Write the prefixes to a json file named prefixes.json in the output folder
   - Ensure the json file has a new key named parent_prefix that contains the parent prefix if it exists
+  - Use pytest to write a test for the parent prefix function and pycoverage to determine the code coverage
+    - The tests should be in a folder in the source code of the container
+    - The coverage results should be output to a coverage_results file
 - Push the source code to your Github account and create a pull request to the main branch